EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 As you don't know which fields an API user will request, you therefore don't know what data to load into memory and return in that object.
 As EntityGraphQL will execute the field selection against the returned object.

 Using the `Expression<Func<>>` as a return type allows EntityGraphQL to build an expression across the whole schema graph.
-And example of the expression result built for the above mutation.
+An example of the expression result built for the above mutation.

 ```
 (DemoContext ctx) => ctx.People